Daniel-KM/Omeka-S-module-SearchSolr/README.md

 new features simpler, in particular for the indexation and the querying.
 This library is used in the equivalent modules for most common cms too.

+The main advantage of this library is that it **_doesn’t_** require the [Solr PHP extension] installed on the server, so it can be installed simpler as any other module, in particular on any shared web hosting services.
+Of course, it still requires a Solr server, but it can be provided by another server or by a third party.

 Installation
 ------------

-This module uses the module [Search], a fork of the module [Search by BibLibre], that should be installed first (version 3.5.22.3 or above).
+This module uses the module [Advanced Search] that should be installed first (version 3.3.6 or above).

 The optional module [Generic] may be installed first.

-The module uses external libraries, so use the release zip to install it, or use and init the source.
+The module uses an external library, [Solarium], so use the release zip to install it, or use and init the source.

 See general end user documentation for [installing a module].